Jannkar/turtle_nest/README.md

 Turtle Nest provides an easy graphical user interface for creating new ROS packages, simplifying the package creation process.

 <h2>Why to use Turtle Nest over 'ros2 pkg create' CLI?</h2>
-* **Easy to use** - no need to dig through the ROS 2 documentation for the right commands or manually add things to CMakeLists.txt or setup.py to get started.
+* **Easy to use** - no need to dig through the ROS 2 documentation for the right commands or manually add things to CMakeLists.txt or setup.py.
 * **Create C++ and/or Python nodes** - which are ready for further development.
 * **Automatically adds necessary dependencies** - rclpy, rclcpp, and std_msgs.
 * **Option to create a launch file** - that launches the created node.